25Lilly/Path-Planning-for-Robotic-Hypertrophic-Laser-Scar-Therapy/README.md

 ## 4. Thermal Modeling

-* A **lumped capacitance heat model** estimates the temperature evolution of scar tissue.
+* A lumped capacitance heat model estimates the temperature evolution of scar tissue.
 * Each laser square is subdivided into smaller temperature-tracked regions.
-* Heat propagation to neighboring squares is modeled to simulate collateral heating.
+* Heat propagation to neighboring squares is modeled to simulate heating transfer via conduction.
 * Temperature thresholds are used to detect minor and major burns.

 ## 5. Scar Representation